Using Roles and Permissions

 Scoping

 It is important to understand that all media is restricted by projects.
-Project Managers who invite external users can only share media the Project Manager has access to.
-This ensures that Project Manager B on Project B can not access media for Project A unless Project Manager B has been explicitly added to that project.
-Furthermore, Project Managers can only invite users to projects they created or are assigned ownership of.
+Project owners who invite external users can only share media in the projects to which they have access.
+This ensures that a project owner on Project A cannot access media in Project B unless they were explicitly added to Project B. Furthermore, project owners can only invite users to projects they created themselves or projects they were assigned ownership of.

 What’s Next